Aniket067/Brainwave/README.md

    npm install
 4.Start the development server: npm run dev
-After starting the server, visit http://localhost:5173 to view the project in your browser
+After starting the server, visit http://localhost:5173 to view the project in your browser ```bash

 ## Built With